tigerwill90/fox/README.md

 4. **Matcher evaluation** (for routes sharing the same pattern and overlapping methods)
     - Routes with matchers are evaluated before routes without
-    - Among routes with matchers, higher priority is evaluated first (configurable via `fox.WithMatcherPriority`, defaults to the number of matchers)
+    - Among routes with matchers, higher priority is evaluated first (configurable via `fox.WithMatcherPriority`, or defaults to the number of matchers)
     - Routes with equal priority may be evaluated in any order

 If a match candidate fails to complete the full route, including matchers, Fox returns to the last decision point and tries the next available